A Guide to DIY Garage Door Maintenance

 Now, let’s get started with some simple ways to make sure that your garage door performs as it should over the long haul.

 Perform a Visual Inspection

-A quick visual inspection of your garage door can prevent you from spending hundreds or even thousands of dollars in repair costs over time.
+Garage door maintenance starts with a visual inspection.
+A quick visual inspection can prevent you from spending hundreds or even thousands of dollars in repair costs over time.

 Check Your Garage Door’s Hardware

 Over time, the bolts on your garage door’s hardware can become loose due to repetitive usage.
 It’s important to take a close look at the hardware such as the roller brackets that attach to the rails of your garage.
 They also connect the sections of your garage door to each other so make sure that the bolts are securely fastened and not wobbly.